SwedbankPay/developer.swedbankpay.com/_includes/network-tokenization.md

 for [recurring transactions][recur], [one-click][one-click] and
 [unscheduled purchases][unscheduled].
 We strongly recommend `paymentOrder` to ensure that you get access to capabilities coming in later deliveries, such as card art, shared tokens and notifications.
-It is only available with Swedbank as aqcuirer for the time being.
+It is only available with Swedbank Pay as acquirer for the time being.

 When you choose to add this functionality, we activate Network Tokenization for your merchant account and initiate onboarding towards VISA and Mastercard.
 Once